KenKundert/emborg/doc/index.rst

 Better is to simply not store the passphrase in *Emborg* configuration files.
 You can use the *passcommand* setting for this, or you use `Avendesora <https://avendesora.readthedocs.io>`_, which is a flexible password management system.
-The interface to *Avendesora*is already built in to *Emborg*, but its use is optional (it need not be installed).
+The interface to *Avendesora* is already built in to *Emborg,* but its use is optional (it need not be installed).

 It is also best, if it can be arranged, to keep your backups at a remote site so that your backups do not get destroyed in the same disaster, such as a fire or